TfL urges commuters to ‘avoid’ entire line due to severe delays

 Service controllers need to ‘manually talk trains through’ the Stockwell area

-London commuters have been told to “avoid the Northern line” as signal failures cause travel chaos in the capital for the third day.
+London commuters have been told to “avoid the Northern line” as signal failures cause travel chaos in the capital for the fourth day.

-Travellers using the Northern line have experienced delays, overcrowding and cancellations since Sunday evening.
+Travellers using the Northern line have experienced lengthy delays, overcrowding and cancellations since Sunday evening.

 Transport for London (TfL) says severe delays on the entire line will remain while engineers fix a “signal failure at Stockwell.”